 Use lemon juice or vinegar to spot clean, but test an inconspicuous area first to test for colorfastness.

 Be gentle - it's the agitation from washing that causes this material to shrink.
-Even the gentle cycle on the washer is too rough for this delicate fabric.

 To keep silk from yellowing, add &frac; cup of vinegar to the rinse water.